KhronosGroup/OpenXR-Tutorials/tutorial/4-actions.rst

 	:end-before: XR_DOCS_TAG_END_SuggestBindings2
 	:dedent: 4

 Here, we create a proposed match-up between our app-specific actions and XrPaths which refer to specific controls as interpreted by the Runtime.
-We call ``xrSuggestInteractionProfileBindings()``.
+We call :openxr_ref:`xrSuggestInteractionProfileBindings`.
 If the user's device supports the given profile ( and ``"/interaction_profiles/khr/simple_controller"`` should usually be supported in any OpenXR runtime), it will recognize these paths and can map them to its own controls.
 If the user's device does not support a profile, the bindings will be ignored.
 The suggested bindings are not guaranteed to be used: that's up to the runtime.
 Some runtimes allow users to override the default bindings, and OpenXR expects this.